 Your physician will examine you and perhaps take x-rays to ensure that there are no fractures or disc injury and that your injuries won’t lead to long-term problems.
 Every injury is different, and so is the treatment plan for each patient.

-It is possible that your physician will recommend a cervical collar and treatment at home.
+Following whiplash, it is possible that your physician will recommend a cervical collar and treatment at home.
 This could include cold packs, applied to the neck for 20–35 minutes 3–4 times daily, for the first 48 hours following injury, as well as pain relievers and/or nonsteroidal anti-inflammatory drugs (NSAIDs) to relieve swelling.

-Don’t wait for pain to go away on its own!
+Whiplash is no laughing matter, don’t wait for pain to go away on its own!
 Click below to request an appointment at one of our 19 Northern Virginia locations.

 No referral?
 No problem.
 Request an appointment below: